 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-In the minister's statement on March 7, the minister indicated that the Inuit Qaujimajatuqangit Katimajiit and the Tuttarviit committee discussed how to protect Inuktut, as well as justice issues, and elders.
-So you discussed how to protect Inuktut, justice issues, an elder mentorship framework, and planning for future Inuit Qaujimajatuqangit conferences. (interpretation ends)
+The minister's statement of March 7 also indicated that the Inuit Qaujimajatuqangit Katimajiit and Tuttarviit discussed "how to protect Inuktut, justice issues, Elders mentorship framework and planning for future Inuit Qaujimajatuqangit conferences."

-Mr. Speaker, can the minister confirm when the report from this important meeting will be made publicly available for the benefit of all Members of the Legislative Assembly? (interpretation) Thank you, Mr. Speaker.

-Speaker: Hon.
-Minister of Culture and Heritage, Ms. Quassa.
+(interpretation ends) Mr. Speaker, can the minister confirm when the report from this important meeting will be made publicly available for the benefit of all Members of the Legislative Assembly? (interpretation) Thank you, Mr. Speaker.
+Speaker: Minister of Culture and Heritage, Ms. Quassa.

 Hon.
-Joanna Quassa (interpretation): Thank you, Mr. Speaker and I thank my colleague for the question.
-I cannot say what specific date we will release that, but I can say it will be sometime this year.
+Joanna Quassa (interpretation): Thank you, Mr. Speaker.
+I also thank my colleague for the question.
+I cannot say what specific date we will release it, but I can say it will be sometime this year.
 They will have to review what came out of the meeting.
-I can only confirm that it will be prepared, but cannot confirm when then annual report will be presented.
-When it's available I will inform the member.
+I can only confirm that it will be prepared, but I cannot confirm when the annual report will be presented.
+When it's available, I will inform the member.
 Thank you, Mr. Speaker.